rbarbera/functional-reactive-programming-swift/manuscript/operators.md

 With the concepts explained before you can start working with your first signals and signal producers.
 However, the most interesting part of Reactive is how we can combine them thanks to operators.
 Operators in ReactiveCocoa are primitives provided by the framework that can be applied over the streams of events.
 An *operator* then, is a function that transform signals and signals producers.

+**Notes**
+- This section of the book is possible **thanks** to [ReactiveCocoa](https://github.com/reactivecocoa/reactivecocoa) and its provided Wiki.
+Most of the contend has been extracted from there and complemented with interactive diagram and extra operators missing.
+Special thanks to all [contributors](https://github.com/ReactiveCocoa/ReactiveCocoa/graphs/contributors) that have made that possible.

-T> There's a website, [**RAC Marble**](http://neilpa.me/rac-marbles) with interactive diagrams where you can check the behaviour of each operator mentioned.
+- There's a website, [**RAC Marble**](http://neilpa.me/rac-marbles) with interactive diagrams where you can check the behaviour of each operator mentioned.
 Use it whenever you have doubt about any operator that you've using.

+- There's a set of ReactiveCocoa extensions available, [Rex](https://github.com/neilpa/Rex) implemented by [@neilpa](https://github.com/neilpa) that add extra non-existing and very useful operators to ReactiveCocoa.

 ## Performing side effects